NexisolTeam/v0-task-magager-interview/README.md

 ### Setup Instructions

 1. Clone this repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `pnpm install`
-3. Run the development server with `npm run dev`
+3. Run the development server with `pnpm dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### TODO Items